 Imagine you are the owner of a modest grocery store in your neighborhood.
-You know most of your customers in person and you do a pretty good job of fulfilling their demands.
-After a while, your hardwork pays off and now, you open three new branches in different neighborhoods.
-It is hard to stay on top of needs of four stores but thanks to more coffee and less sleep, you still rock.
+You know most of your customers in person, and you do a pretty good job fulfilling their demands.
+After a while, your hard work pays off, and now, you open three new branches in different neighborhoods.
+It is hard to stay on top of the needs of four stores, but thanks to more coffee and less sleep, you still rock.
 Then one day, you achieve a milestone and open your tenth store.
 How to analyze the requirements of so many stores?
 What if you have dozens of stores?
 Hundreds?
 Thousands?
-Could you still succeed to stay connected with your customers and figure out similarities and differences in product preferences, lifestyles, and purchasing power across all locations?
+Could you still succeed in staying connected with your customers and figure out similarities and differences in product preferences, lifestyles, and purchasing power across all locations?

 Let’s reframe the case.
 Is it wise to plan by overall numbers or averages when you are the head of an enormous chain store?
 As a known fact, mean values tend to hide variances across different parts of the business.
 That kind of general information can only signal a major problem and usually hides opportunities.

 So how to measure the performance of stores?
-Ordering by a metric and comparing the best and worst might be also useless most of the time times since they probably have different dynamics: for example, one store is in center-city while other in a suburb and hence they cater to a different customer base with vastly different purchase pattern and buying power.
+Ordering by a metric and comparing the best and worst might also be useless most of the time since they probably have different dynamics.
+For example, one store is in the center-city while the other in a suburb, and hence they cater to a different customer base with vastly different purchase patterns and buying power.
 Now the question is how to find stores that have similar dynamics?
 Here comes Cluster Analysis for help!

 What is Cluster Analysis?

-To put it all in simple terms, cluster analysis is a method which groups objects according to their similarities.
-These similarities are measured by some predefined attributes such as shopping behavior of customers (market basket size), sales performance (revenue per week), price preferences (average sales price), store traffic, etc.
+To put it all in simple terms, cluster analysis is a method that groups object according to their similarities.
+These similarities are measured by some predefined attributes such as the shopping behavior of customers (market basket size), sales performance (revenue per week), price preferences (average sales price), store traffic, etc.